 The MixMatters project aims to optimise the value derived from mixed biological waste.
 It will introduce a groundbreaking, integrated and adaptable solution for efficiently harnessing the potential of mixed bio-waste.

-The consortium CIRCULAR FoodPack is working on solutions to enable the circular use of plastic packaging, focusing on the most sensitive product category: food.
-The project aims to develop recyclable packaging with at least 50% post-consumer recyclates incorporated behind a functional barrier.
+The consortium CIRCULAR FoodPack worked on solutions to enable the circular use of plastic packaging, focusing on the most sensitive product category: food.
+The project aimed to develop recyclable packaging with at least 50% post-consumer recyclates incorporated behind a functional barrier.

 The Italian company Menichetti produces organic glues and adhesives intended for sustainable packaging.
 The raw material is obtained from leather and tanning industry by-products.